 The Plantagenet Monarchs.

-The Plantagenet Kings and their family tree, has, is a tangled web, raising questions over centuries and has quite recently raised its head in the courts of England in the citations for the finding of a Monarch Richard of III of York, hundreds of years after his death to prove his lineage via DNA.
+The Plantagenet Kings and their family tree is a tangled web, raising many questions the over centuries and has quite recently raised its head in the courts of England in the citations for the finding of a Monarch Richard of III of York, hundreds of years after his death to prove his lineage via DNA.
 So just who were they and why was this dynasty to prove to be quite so enduring in our modern minds?